-In conclusion, all of the claims of the '836 Patent are held invalid because they are directed to a purely abstract idea without any inventive concept, which is not subject matter that is eligible for patent protection.
-SO ORDERED.
+Concluding without any preemption analysis that all claims of the '836 patent were "directed to a purely abstract idea without any inventive concept," the district court held that the subject matter was not eligible for patent protection and granted Axiomatics' motion.
+Id. at 19.